Hurricane Florence could bring catastrophic storm surges: What are they, and how can you prepare?

 “Storm surges in general used to be a leading cause of fatality with hurricanes, but now – because of evacuations and getting the word out so far in advance – [the number of deaths] has gone down,” Joel Cline, a tropical program coordinator with the National Weather Service deployed to the Carolinas for the storm, told Fox News.
 “But [storm surges] still remain to be the potential largest loss of life from a hurricane.”

-Read on for a look at what causes surges and some ways to prepare if you’re in the projected path of Hurricane Florence as it remains a Category 2 storm.
+Read on for a look at what causes surges and some ways to prepare if you’re in the projected path of Hurricane Florence.

 What are storm surges?